Huegoxaga/notes/os/linux.md

   - `gst-launch-1.0 audiotestsrc ! audioconvert ! autoaudiosink`, test an audio stream
   - `gst-launch-1.0 audiotestsrc wave=saw freq=880 ! audioconvert ! autoaudiosink` test an audio stream with defined properties
   - Video filters like `edgetv` and `rippletv` add effects to the video stream in between `videoconvert` elements
+  - `queue` is an element that cache data in a buffer and output data with a new thread
 - `gst-device-monitor-1.0` discover available devices

 ## Platform Specific Configuration